yakivmospan/android-snippets/articles/Volley Request Manager.md

 ```

 ### Image Loader
 Like in Volley Request creation, queues problems are present in Image Loader.
 So I've added `ImageQueueBuilder` and `ImageLoaderController` like I did for Requests.
-There is only one different between them - `BitmapLruCache` interface .
+There is only one difference between them - `BitmapLruCache` interface .
 ```java
 public class ImageLoaderController {